Global Learning And Development Information System

 We continue our Fleet Captain and Fleet Chief Engineer mentoring program, which provides regular training and mentoring for our shipboard staff, provided by our top shipboard officer performers who rotate through the program.

-We employ more than 120,000 employees who come from very diverse backgrounds.
-We have many career options and various positions both shipboard and shoreside.
-These positions range from captain, engineers, hotel services, security and medical professionals to our CEO and various shoreside functions that support shipboard operations.
-We recognize that as part of our success, we must provide our employees with the learning tools to perform their jobs well and grow their career within our company.
+As a global company, we employ more than 120,000 employees who come from very diverse backgrounds.
+We have a wide variety of career options and positions in place both shipboard and shoreside.
+These positions range from the ship captain, marine operations, engineer, hotel services, security, medical, entertainment and food service domains to our CEO and various shoreside functions that support shipboard operations.
+We recognize that a key to our success is providing our employees with the learning tools to perform their jobs well and grow their career within our company.

-We know that each of our employees has a unique education (formal and informal), set of skills and experiences that they apply to their job.
-We also recognize that it is our responsibility to provide the tools and opportunities for continuous learning and development of all employees.
-We are committed to providing appropriate hotel and marine-related training to ensure that our shipboard crew, including officers, have the knowledge and skills to properly perform their jobs.
-We provide a diverse range of shoreside and shipboard training for our hotel staff before and after they join our ships to further enhance their skills.
+We know that each of our employees has a unique education (formal and informal), set of skills, and a lifetime of personal experiences that they apply to their job.
+We also recognize that it is our responsibility to provide the appropriate tools and opportunities for continuous learning and development of all employees.
+We are committed to providing hotel and marine-related training to ensure that our shipboard crew, including officers, have the knowledge and skills to properly perform their jobs.
+We provide a wide range of shoreside and shipboard training for our hotel staff before and after they join our ships to further enhance their skills.
 Specifically, we provide bar, entertainment, guest service, housekeeping, leadership, management and restaurant training.
 Depending on the brand, we will also provide our hotel staff with in-depth English, German and Italian language training.
-All our hotel staff also undergo extensive safety training and, depending on their position, will pursue advanced safety certifications.
-We partner closely with manning agencies to help provide this training in Manila, Philippines; Jakarta, Indonesia; and Mumbai, India.
+All our hotel staff also undergo extensive safety and environmental training, and depending on their position, will advanced certifications.
+We partner closely with manning agencies to help provide portions of this training in Manila, Philippines; Jakarta, Indonesia; and Mumbai, India.

-We are changing the focus on the way we deliver training to our crew and are addressing how our crew experience learning in the workplace.
-Putting the emphasis on the next generation of learning whereby content is accessible through various means of communication platforms and employees are involved in creating the overall learning experience is beneficial for all.
+Using technology, we are changing the way we deliver training to our crew and are addressing how our crew experience learning in the workplace.
+By leveraging next generation learning whereby content is accessible through various means of communication platforms and employees are involved in creating the overall learning experience, we are able to improve the learning experience and results of our training programs.
 The accessibility of information and flexibility of delivery empowers each crew member to drive his/her own success story through knowledge and skills development.

-An element that will allow us to implement this strategy is ensuring a consistent approach to training across our brands.
-The consistency of the training programs provides a greater level of familiarity amongst learners, establishes a knowledge baseline for all crew, sets a standard level of performance and allows for more efficient production of future training programs.
+An element that will allow us to implement this strategy is ensuring a consistent approach to training across our cruise brands.
+The consistency of training programs provides a greater level of familiarity among learners, establishes a knowledge baseline for all crew, sets a standard level of performance and allows for more efficient production of future training programs.
 Moving forward, all training programs will include:

-- Knowledge learning – targeted to the appropriate demographic;
+- Knowledge learning – targeted to the appropriate function/demographic;

 - Scenarios – applied knowledge;